 When you work for yourself, establishing routines can be hard — but they become even more crucial without a deadline of getting into an office.
 Here’s what my mornings look like since I left Corporate America to help set me up for a productive day.

-But, as with all habits whether it’s eating healthy, working out or staying focused at work, creating routines that work all starts with a plan and consistency.
+As with all habits whether it’s eating healthy, working out or staying focused at work, creating routines that stick all starts with a plan and consistency.
 It’s also important to recognize when a plan you’re trying to implement just won’t work and pivot!

-I get asked what my morning routine looks like pretty frequently since I often post early coffee shots on IG.
-Since I left Corporate America I have a completely different schedule than I did a year or two ago.
+I get asked what my morning routine looks like pretty frequently since I often post early coffee pictures on Instagram.
+Since I left Corporate America I have a completely different schedule than I did a few years ago.
 For about 9 months I worked 80+ hour weeks, and then I had to adapt my schedule to life post-Corporate America, working for myself.
-And now, I’m bracing myself for another schedule change when our baby comes this fall!
+And now, I adjust all the time, all over again since Thomas has changed our lives in the best way and my work-mom life is very different.
 Like I said, things change all the time.

 I do have a pretty consistent morning schedule, though.
 And I have five habits that are part of my day, every day.